-On the 15 February 2013, a large meteor stretching almost about 19 metres in diameter and weighing 12,000 tonnes was speeding towards earth at 65,000 kilometers per hour.
+On 15 February 2013, a large meteor stretching almost about 19 metres in diameter and weighing 12,000 tonnes was speeding towards earth at 65,000 kilometres per hour.
 It entered the earth’s atmosphere over Siberia, Russia.

 National Museums Scotland recently acquired a fragment from Anne Black of Denver, Colorado, to add to the meteorite collection.